Tablet of Shamash

 The Tablet of Shamash (also known as the Sun God Tablet or the Nabuapaliddina Tablet) is a stele recovered from the ancient Babylonian city of Sippar in southern Iraq in 1881; it is now a major piece in the British Museum's ancient Middle East collection and is a visual attestation of Babylonian cosmology.
 It is dated to the reign of King Nabu-apla-iddina ca. 888 – 855 BC.

 When Nabopolassar discovered the tablet it was enclosed in this fired clay cover originally made by Nabu-apla-iddina.
 After replacing the cover Nabopolassar buried the original alongside the tablet.

 The box in which the tablet of Shamash was discovered.

 Discovery

 The tablet was discovered during excavations by Hormuzd Rassam between 1878 and 1883.
 The tablet was found complete but broken into two large and six small pieces.
 By the time of King Nabopolassar, between 625 and 605 BC, it had broken into four parts and been repaired.
-The terracotta coffer also contained two clay impressions of the tablets presentation scene.
+The terracotta coffer also contained two clay impressions of the tablet's presentation scene.
 The coffer was sealed under an asphalt temple floor.
-It has been suggested that the coffer also contained a second tablet as well as a third clay impression (now in the Istanbul Museum).
+It has been suggested that the coffer also contained a second tablet as well as a third clay impression (now in the Istanbul Archaeology Museums).